Managing mobile production-inventory systems influenced by a modulation process: Computational Study and Results

-We compared heuristic performance across values of the blending coefficient $\theta$ (in Tables \ref{glr-blend-a}, \ref{laj-blend-a}, and \ref{jr-blend-a} in Appendix \Cref{ex_tables}) and found the best performance usually at $\theta=0.2$ for all the heuristics. \Cref{all_seta_0.2} presents the comparison of the performance of all heuristics at $\theta = 0.2$.
-We find that although LAJ at $\theta = 0.2$ is the best performer, for other values of $\theta>0$, GLR outperforms it.
-For $\theta = 0$, the cost of GLR is very negative as the inventory holding and backordering components are not considered in the policy's immediate cost.
-We note that the cost of the naive policy MP is worse than that of DNF for $G=1$.
-However, for higher $G$, MP results in significant savings.
+We compared heuristic performance across values of the coefficient $\theta$ (in Tables \ref{glr-blend-a}, \ref{laj-blend-a}, and \ref{jr-blend-a} in Appendix \ref{ex_tables}) and found the best performance usually at $\theta=0.2$ for all the heuristics. \autoref{all_seta_0.2} presents the comparison of the performance of all heuristics at $\theta = 0.2$.
+We find that although \ac{LSF} at $\theta = 0.2$ is the best performer, for other values of $\theta>0$, \ac{RRO} outperforms it.
+For $\theta = 0$, the cost of \ac{RRO} is very negative as the inventory holding and backordering components are not considered in the policy's immediate cost.
+We note that the cost of the naive policy \ac{MP} is worse than that of \ac{DNF} for $G=1$.
+However, for higher $G$, \ac{MP} results in significant savings.
 This observation establishes the need for intelligent, dynamic heuristics that account for future costs, especially when $G=1$.
-The proposed heuristics provide about a $38\%-44\%$ average reduction in cost compared to DNF, in effect extracting $38\%-44\%$ improvement in system performance from the two forms of mobile flexibility.
-We note that heuristic quality is almost identical between GLR, LAJ, and JR.
+The proposed heuristics provide about a $38\%-44\%$ average reduction in cost compared to \ac{DNF}, in effect extracting $38\%-44\%$ improvement in system performance from the two forms of mobile flexibility.
+We note that heuristic quality is almost identical between \ac{RRO}, \ac{LSF}, and \ac{RSF}.

-We repeat the experiments on Set A with a shorter horizon $T=10$ instead of $T=30$ (\Cref{all_seta_0.2_shorter_hor} in Appendix \Cref{ex_tables}) and find that LAJ (which mimics JR) outperforms GLR on average by $2\%-3\%$.
-The strength of GLR is its unique usefulness while managing instances where different locations are coupled (or correlated) not only through the modulation process.
-JR and LAJ rely on the assumption that the demands at different locations are mutually independent, conditional on the belief state.
+We repeat the experiments on Set A with a shorter horizon $T=10$ instead of $T=30$ (\autoref{all_seta_0.2_shorter_hor} in Appendix \ref{ex_tables}) and find that \ac{LSF} (which mimics \ac{RSF}) outperforms \ac{RRO} on average by $2\%-3\%$.
+The strength of \ac{RRO} is its unique usefulness while managing instances where different locations are coupled (or correlated) not only through the modulation process. \ac{RSF} and \ac{LSF} rely on the assumption that the demands at different locations are mutually independent, conditional on the belief state.